NAME

 The Muldis::Rosetta::Interface::Machine Role

-object represents a single active Muldis Rosetta virtual machine / Muldis D environment, which is the widest scope stateful context in which any other database activities happen.
+A Machine object represents a single active Muldis Rosetta virtual machine / Muldis D environment, which is the widest scope stateful context in which any other database activities happen.
 Other activities meaning the compilation and execution of Muldis D code, mounting or unmounting depots, performing queries, data manipulation, data definition, and transactions.
-If a Machine
+If a Machine object is ever garbage collected by Perl while it has any active transactions, then those will all be rolled back, and then an exception thrown.

-new_process of Muldis::Rosetta::Interface::Process (Any :$process_config?)
+new_process of Muldis::Rosetta::Interface::Process (Any :$process_config?)-

 This method creates and returns a new